RayaSatriatama/Remote-Item-Request-System-with-MPS-Distribution-MPS-Handli-and-Finger-Count-Detection-Using-OpenCV/README.md

 This project is ideal for applications where hand gestures need to be interpreted by a microcontroller or other hardware via serial communication.
 For example:

-- **Industrial MPS Handling**: The system can be used to control and monitor machines, signal distributions, or commands using hand gestures.
+- **Industrial MPS Distribution and MPS Handling**: The system can be used to control and monitor machines, signal distributions, or commands using hand gestures.
 - **Control Interfaces**: Replace physical buttons with gesture controls, providing a touch-free interface.
 - **Automation Systems**: Use hand recognition to trigger certain actions in automation or robotics.